 This is uncivilized.

-Where's the USB C?
+Where's the USB-C?

-Not everybody owns stock and apple like you, you know.
+Not everybody owns Stock and Apple like you, you know.

 All right.

-This is the the dream of everybody in radio would be just to be on the Sean Hannity show.
+This is the dream of everybody in radio would be just to be on the Sean Hannity show.

 Imagine filling in.

-It'd be it's beyond anybody's dream.
+It's beyond anybody's dream.

-I get to fill in on complaining for the first 10 minutes about uh the studio.
+I'm complaining for the first 10 minutes about the studio.

-You're you're complaining.
+You're complaining.

 Why am I here?

-Why are you doing this?
+Why are you doing this to me?

 This would be anybody's dream.

-So what else can we get?
+So what else can we?

 I do.